Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

  \Omega_\text{lpf}[k] =  \Omega_\text{raw}[k](1 - e^{\omega_b T_s}) + \Omega_\text{lpf}[k-1]e^{\omega_b T_s}
 $$

-10 Hz is a good bandwidth for the low-pass filter to start with, but users may need to alter this based on the unique aspects of their system.
-However, this approach will always produce a lagging speed estimate.
+Here, $T_{\rm s}$ is the control sample rate and $\omega_b$ is the low pass filter bandwidth.
+The user must select this bandwidth to obtain a sufficiently clean speed signal.
+The optimal bandwidth to use is going to vary based on the motor system.
+Typically, a bandwidth of 10 Hz is a reasonable starting point.
+This can be reduced if the speed signal remains too noisy, or increased for higher speed controls.

+Note that this low pass filter approach will always produce a lagging speed estimate due to phase delay in the filter transfer function.
+This may be unacceptable higher performance motor control algorithms.

 ### Observer Approach